-Atelectasis can make breathing difficult, particularly if you already have lung disease.
-Treatment depends on the cause and severity of the collapse.
+This condition can make breathing hard, particularly if you already have lung disease.
+Treatment depends on what's causing the collapse and how severe it is.

-There may be no obvious signs or symptoms of atelectasis.
-If you do have signs and symptoms, they may include:
+There may be no clear signs of atelectasis.
+If you have any signs, they may include:

 When to see a doctor